Railways Planning To Upgrade Five Major Railway Stations - UrduPoint

 He said the stations include Karachi, Lahore, Faisalabad, Peshawar and Quetta.

-He said the decision was taken in line with the direction of Minister for Railways Khawaja Saad Rafique.
+The official said that the decision was taken in line with the direction of Minister for Railways Khawaja Saad Rafique.

 The official said the government was taking several steps to improve the performance of Pakistan Railways and would provide maximum facilities to the masses.

-Responding a question, the railway infrastructure in Balochistan was being maintained as per available resources in order to provide safe and secure travel to the passengers.
-The railway track consisted of Sibi-Quetta-Chaman, Spezand-Taftan and Sibi-Hurnai and some portion of Jacobabad-Sibi Section, he added.
+Responding to a question, he told that the railway infrastructure in Balochistan was being maintained as per available resources in order to provide safe and secure travel to the passengers.
+The tracks include Sibi-Quetta-Chaman, Spezand-Taftan and Sibi-Hurnai and some portion of Jacobabad-Sibi Section, he added.